 - Hiring a consultant to handle Montenegro’s company registration process for you will cost around €2,000, while saving you a lot of time and headache.

 - Most lawyers and accountants will bill by the hour for their services and are usually willing to provide an up-front quote.

 Montenegro As a Home for Your Offshore Company

 Broadly speaking, for the purposes of this guide, offshore companies are corporations registered under the laws of a country but not doing business with the citizens of that country.

 This arrangement often exempts them from paying taxes in their country of registration.

 Montenegro is not an offshore jurisdiction.
 Unlike places like Panama or Anguilla, Montenegro’s tax system is more akin to Andorra.
 We aren’t seen on “tax haven” blacklists or offshore jurisdictions, but we do offer many of the same advantages, including:

-- A very low company income tax rate
+- A very reasonable company income tax rate

 - Low-cost and straightforward process for setting up a company in Montenegro